tnicolaysen-aqua/tethys/docs/tutorials/map_layout/configure_map_layout.rst

 1. Swap default home controller with Map Layout
 ===============================================

 When you scaffold a new app, by default the :file:`controllers.py` script contains a ``home`` function that controls the backend logic for the home screen of your app.
-It is of course possible to add a Map View and other map tools using Tethys Gizmos, but since we know we want a single-page web mapping application with very common web mapping features, we can instead configure the Tethys Map Layout.
+It is possible to add a Map View and other map tools using Tethys Gizmos.
+However, since we know we want a single-page web mapping application with very common web mapping features, we can instead configure the Tethys Map Layout.

-This can be done by replacing the entire :file:`controllers.py` with the following code:
+This can be done by replacing the entire contents of :file:`controllers.py` with the following code:

 .. code-block:: python